Essential Oil Distillation

 To start, add approximately 10L of clean water (preferably distilled water) to the kettle.
 You can then add the material that you wish to extract the essential oils from, preferably packing the kettle rather tightly.
-Once your kettle is full, or you have added all of the material that you will be extracting oil from, attach the Pot Still Head or the top portion of the Pro Series II column to your kettle.
+Once your kettle is full, or you have added all of the material that you will be extracting oil from, attach the Pot Still Head or the top portion of the new still column to your kettle.
 Although it is possible to extract essential oils with the standard Pro Series column, it is highly suggested that you use a shorter column for essential oil extraction.
 Connect the water lines to the condenser, as described in Section 3.

 Place your distiller onto a heat source, and direct the collection hose to

 your collection container.
 It is not necessary to start the flow of cooling water to the condenser until the water in the kettle is nearly at boiling temperature.
 Once you feel that you are nearing this point, you can start a slow flow of cooling water to condense the essential oil and steam mixture that will be entering the condenser.